f3rnn/f3rnn/README.md

 <h1>Hi, I'm Fernanda! 👋</h1>

 <p>
-  I'm studying DevOPS @ SENAI-BA and halfway through the programa.
+  I'm studying DevOPS @ SENAI-BA (ending by December of 2025) and halfway through the programa.
 I also have some experience with Data Analysis and always am enthusiasted to talk about statistics 🤓
 </p>

 ```python